telerik/fiddler-everywhere-docs/capture-traffic/capturing-traffic-from-terminal.md

 1. Start your application within the terminal instance.

 As a result, Fiddler Everywhere opens a dedicated terminal instance and starts capturing the ongoing HTTPS traffic immediately.
-It is important to note that Fiddler will capture the traffic generated from the terminal and any child process that originates (starts) from the same terminal instance.
+It's important to note that Fiddler will capture the traffic generated from the terminal and any child process that originates (starts) from the same terminal instance.
 The terminal instance will lose connectivity if Fiddler Everywhere application is closed.

 ## Choosing Default Terminal